- Normal precautions

 Check that you have adequate insurance and read the small print of the vehicle hire contract (particularly any waiver that will come into effect if the vehicle is damaged).

-A number of tourist deaths in Indonesia have been linked to the consumption of locally-brewed rice wine ‘arak’, which has been contaminated with methanol.
+A number of local and tourist deaths in Indonesia have been linked to the consumption of locally-brewed alcohol and rice wine, or 'arak', which has been contaminated with methanol.
 We advise all travellers, especially in Bali, Lombok and Gili Islands, not to consume this drink.

-Commercial aviation services are expanding rapidly in Indonesia.
-Many of the airlines now operating here do not meet – or cannot show that they meet - EU safety standards and are excluded from EU airspace as a result.
 Aviation infrastructure in Indonesia is sometimes overstretched, and the difficult terrain and climatic conditions also contribute to a heightened risk.
 There have been a number of serious incidents recently.
-Travellers should be aware of these risks, are advised to take care in choosing airlines, flights and routes.
+Travellers should be aware of these risks, and are advised to take care in choosing airlines, flights and routes.

 You should take extra care, particularly when travelling by boat between islands.
 There have been a number of reports of boats capsizing due to stormy weather.
 Furthermore, many beaches on the south coast of Java are unsuitable for swimming.

 Local laws and customs